 Action Description Restarts the attached equipment by doing the following.
 (Click Next to see specific details on timing and delays).
 Reboot UPS • Turns off power at the UPS.
 Turns on power at the UPS after the UPS battery capacity returns to at least the percentage configured for Minimum Battery Capacity (Configuration - Shutdown - End of Shutdown, see "Controlled Early Shutdown and End of Shutdown").
 Turn UPS On Turns on power at the UPS.
 The option only displays when the UPS is turned off.
 Click Next to see specific details on timing and delays.
 Turn Off UPS Turns off the output power of the UPS immediately, without a shutdown delay.
 The UPS remains off until you turn it on again.
-Puts the UPS into sleep mode by turning off its output power for a defined period of time.
+Put UPS To Sleep Puts the UPS into sleep mode by turning off its output power for a defined period of time.
 Click Next to see specific details on timing and delays.
-Put UPS To Sleep The UPS turns off output power after waiting the time configured as "Shutdown Delay".
+The UPS turns off output power after waiting the time configured as "Shutdown Delay".
 When input power returns, the UPS turns on output power after the configured "Sleep Time".
-Put UPS In Bypass These options control the use of bypass mode, which allows maintenance to be and Return UPS performed at some Smart-UPS devices without turning off power at the UPS. from Bypass Click Next to see specific details on timing and delays.
-These options are only available for some Smart-UPS device.
+Put UPS In Bypass and Return UPS from Bypass These actions are supported: Only for Symmetra UPS and some Smart-UPS devices They control the use of bypass mode, which allows maintenance to be performed at a Symmetra UPS and some Smart-UPS devices without turning off power at the UPS.
+Click Next to see specific details on timing and delays.